FlyingGiraffe/vidax-site/docs/sharding/weight-offloading.md

 pools, `--offload_chunk_size_double` / `--offload_chunk_size_single`, since
 the two block types have different parameter shapes).

-:::danger Not a free option — real throughput cost Measured on Wan2.1 14B T2V at native 720P: **130.0s/step offloaded vs.
+:::warning Not a free option — real throughput cost Measured on Wan2.1 14B T2V at native 720P: **130.0s/step offloaded vs.
 26.1s/step non-offloaded at 480P.** Treat this as a correctness/memory-fit
 tool for configs that don't fit any other way, not something to enable by